FREQUENTLY ASKED QUESTIONS

 Why don't we just build new classrooms on the current site?

 The board analyzed this option as it worked to address the district’s capacity needs.
-Ultimately, the board determined adding new classrooms to the current site to be a band-aid approach, as the site is no longer suited for 21st century learning.
+The current infrastructure at the existing K-12 site has reached its limit for number of students with respect to cafeteria size, kitchen size, corridor sizes, parking and site access.
 In addition, the board felt that safety and security would be compromised by adding more students to a single campus.